bensu/zig-csv/README.md

 ### Serialize

-Now, instead of parsing the file, we are going to serialize it from in-memory data:
+Now, instead of parsing the file, we are going to serialize the same contents from in-memory data into `tmp/pokemon.csv`:

 ```zig
 test "serializing pokemon" {